-For so long as CD&R beneficially holds at least 25% of the total voting power of the outstanding shares of the Company's common stock, a CD&R Designee (as defined in the Stockholders Agreement) shall serve as the Chair of the Board ("Chair").
-Should CD&R cease to hold at least 25% of the total voting power of the outstanding shares of the Company's common stock, the Chair will be elected by the Board from among its members to preside at all meetings of the Board.
-Subject to the terms of the Stockholders Agreement, as applicable, it is the policy of the Board that it may choose in its discretion whether to separate or combine the offices of Chair and Chief Executive Officer on a case by case basis.
+The Chair of the Board ("Chair") will be elected by the Board from among its members to preside at all meetings of the Board.
+It is the policy of the Board that it may choose in its discretion whether to separate or combine the offices of Chair and Chief Executive Officer on a case by case basis.
 The Board believes it is important to retain its flexibility to allocate the responsibilities of the offices of the Chair and Chief Executive Officer in any way that is in the best interests of the Company at a given point in time.
-If the Board chooses to combine the offices of Chair and Chief Executive Officer, a lead director will be appointed annually by the independent directors.
+If the Board chooses to combine the offices of Chair and Chief Executive Officer, a lead independent director will be appointed annually by the independent directors.